 If you create a UW-Platteville social media account, you must:

 - Notify University Information and Communications–Public Relations.
 Contact the director of social community with the name and contact information for the individual(s) who create, operate and maintain your social media presence, as well as the URL for your account.
-Call Karin Murray at (608) 342-1194 or send an e-mail to email@example.com.
+Call the Public Relations office at 608-342-1194 or send an email to firstname.lastname@example.org.

 - Use a university-approved account name and photo.
 This ensures adherence to UW-Platteville’s visual identity guidelines and proper branding.

 - Give account access to at least one UW-Platteville faculty of staff member.
 A university employee must have access to your account, even if you intend to have a student administer it.

 UW-Platteville social media platforms prohibit abuse, discrimination or harassment by or toward students, employees, and the greater community on the basis of sex, race, religion, color, creed, disability, sexual orientation, national origin, ancestry, age or any other prohibited basis defined by federal or state law or UW System policy.
 Posts, comments, tags, photos or any other interaction of this nature will be removed from official sites, and disciplinary action may be taken against the perpetrator.

 Confidentiality and Security

 Social media posts that contain confidential or proprietary information about UW-Platteville, its students or prospective students, alumni, donors or employees are prohibited.
 Employees must follow the applicable federal requirements such as FERPA and HIPPA, as well as NCAA regulations, and adhere to all applicable university privacy and confidentiality policies.
 Employees who share confidential information do so at the risk of disciplinary action or termination.

 Accounts must adhere to the laws of copyright and fair use, including the copyright and intellectual property rights of others and the university.